MayoCalc / Blog / Finance

 What credit score do I need for a good car loan rate?

 A score of 720+ will get you the best rates (typically 4-6% for new cars in 2026).
 Scores of 660-719 get average rates (6-9%).
-Below 660 you will pay significantly more.
+Below 660 you'll pay significantly more.
 Improving your credit score before buying can save you thousands over the life of the loan.

 Should I pay off my car loan early?